Skip to main content

 • Submission of draft nomination to UK Man & Biosphere Committee for feedback

 The council is working closely with partners such as the Environment Agency, Forestry England, universities, and local groups to shape the proposal.
-Our timeline anticipates submitting a nomination in September 2026.
 If successful, implementation will involve setting up governance structures, securing funding, and launching projects that benefit both people and nature.

 Application stages: